oasci/pitt-biosc1540-2024f/content/assessments/assignments/03/index.md

 Where $G(w)$ is the frequency of the word in genes, and $B(w)$ is the frequency in the whole genome.

 **b)** Interpret the result.
-What does a positive score indicate about this hexamer?
+What does the score indicate about this hexamer?

 **c)** If you found this hexamer in an uncharacterized region of DNA, how might this score influence your assessment of whether this region is likely to be protein-coding?

 ## Q10

-You are analyzing a short DNA sequence to determine if it's likely to be protein-coding.
+You are analyzing a short DNA sequence to determine if there is likely to be a protein-coding gene.

+-   Given DNA sequence: `ATATGCATGCTTAGCTTA`

-You have a table of pre-calculated coding scores for all possible hexamers based on known genes in the organism's genome.
+You have a table of pre-calculated coding scores for all possible hexamers based on known genes in the bacteria's genome.

--   Given sequence: `ATATGCATGCTTAGCTTA`

-And the following hexamer scores:

 | Hexamer | Score | Hexamer | Score |
 |---------|-------|---------|-------|